Section 1 Chapter 01

 I nodded.

 My dad then grabbed both my arms and dragged me over to a chair on the other side of the room with my arms.
 I tried to escape his grasp to grab my leg.
 I caught a glimpse of my sister still staring at me from a distance.
+I couldn’t gauge her expression but she was standing the same way as when I first saw her after the gunshot.
 I also noticed family members streaming into the room.
 They all seemed very worried.

 Somehow, through my blurry tear-filled vision, I had noticed that I was bleeding, and eventually deduced that I had been shot.
 I don’t even remember Jessica pointing the gun at me.